Auditory brainstem implants

 Who can be considered for an ABI?

-One main use of the auditory brainstem implant is for those with the condition Neurofibromatosis type 2 (NF2).
 If you have NF2, you are likely to have a tumour on or near the hearing nerve.
 If this tumour is removed for medical reasons, the surgeons may well have to cut across the nerve of hearing.
 This brings about a complete breakdown of natural hearing in that ear.
-During the tumour removal surgery, the surgeon may consider placing an auditory brainstem implant as an alternative method of hearing.
+During the tumour removal surgery, the surgeon may consider placing an this type of implant as an alternative method of hearing.

 What are the likely benefits of an ABI?